hiddedesmet/terraform-advanced-course/README.md

 - App Service Plan and Linux Web App
 - Key Vault

+For detailed architecture diagrams, see the [diagrams documentation](./docs/diagrams/README.md).

 ## Modules

 The code is organized into the following modules: